noahjb/novi_cd_test/instructions/branch0.md

 app.use(bodyParser.json()); // Parses app
 ```

-At this point it's not super important that you understand all the details of the code.
-Can you see some patterns around the use of the function `require(...)` and `app.use(...)`?
+It's not super important that you understand all the details.
+But can you see some patterns around the use of the function `require(...)` and `app.use(...)`?

 ### Setting up the Database
 In this section, we want to connect to the database and set up a model.
 A model is a constructor function that will return an instance of a specially formatted object that is stored in the database.
 Mongoose is an abstraction layer between the server and the database that makes it easy to model objects using plain JavaScript.